kevinamirr1/Neon-quiz/README.md

-# Neon-quiz
+Neon Quiz App
-Neon website is a website where you are given 3 questions, and you have 15 seconds for each question
+This is a simple interactive quiz built with HTML, CSS, and JavaScript.
+It includes a start button, a progress bar that updates as you move through questions, and a countdown timer for each question.
+At the end, your score is displayed.